alexbykoff/array-cop/README.md

 ###**...find a median:**
 **`array_.median(arr, [precision]);`**
-**precision** — optional value, sets the number of digits after a decimal point.
+**precision: Number** — Optional argument, sets the number of digits after a decimal point.
 If omitted then falls back to 2 Flattens an array and takes only numeric values into a consideration.
 `console.log(array_.median(arr, 1));`
 > 5.0